Uncover 11 Hidden Fun Facts About Thailand

 boat in Bangkok

-Overall, it’s estimated that there are about 35,000 Buddhist temples in the country.
-About 93% of the Thai population is Buddhist.
+Overall, it’s estimated that there are about 35,000 Buddhist temples and over 200,000 thousand Buddhist monks in the country.
+About 93% of Thailand’s population is Buddhist.
 Because of its prevalence, Buddhism plays an influential role in the culture.

 The flag was adopted by royal decree on September 28, 1917, replacing the former flag with an elephant.
 The flag is celebrated every year on September 28th.